jfrog/saas-log-streamer-resources/azure/README.md

 > Azure Log streaming is work in progress and can't be enabled in MyJFrog UI at the moment.

-## Create resources needed to stream logs to Azure Log Monitor.
+## Create resources needed to stream logs to Azure Log Analytics.
 Logs can be used by MS Sentinel.

 Note: **all resources must be created in the same region**.